Vitex agnus-castus, Chaste Tree

 U.S. Weed Information: No information available.

 Threatened/Endangered Information: No information available.

 Genus Information: 9 species in Vitex mostly throughout the southern half of the United States.
-1 species in Arizona, California and New Mexico.2 varieties in Vitex agnus-castus;
+1 species in Arizona, California and New Mexico.
+The Plant List includes 508 scientific plant names of species rank for the genus Vitex.
+Of these *215 are accepted species names. *This data is currently under review by the The Plant List.2 varieties in Vitex agnus-castus;

 Vitex agnus-castus var. agnus-castus, Lilac Chastetree (Recorded Range above);

 Vitex agnus-castus var. caerulea, Lilac Chastetree (Texas only).